Materiality: defining what matters most

 The 2015 topics were identified through extensive research that included ING’s own non-financial risk assessment as well as guidelines from international bodies such as GRI G4 and the Sustainability Accounting Standards Board (SASB).

 The materiality survey conducted in 2015 resulted in 18 material topics.
-In 2016 we built on the results of 2015 for both the internal assessment (interviews) and the external assessment (a stakeholder dialogue).
-Before that, a media, trend and peer analysis was performed to capture new emerging topics and to ensure the 18 topics reported in 2015 were still relevant.
+In 2016 and 2017 we built on the results of 2015 for both the internal assessment and the external assessment.
+A media, trend and peer analysis is performed every year to capture new emerging topics and to ensure the topics reported are relevant.

 Prioritisation of topics

-- An external stakeholder dialogue was conducted to capture stakeholder perspectives.
-The participants represented retail customers, business clients, employees, NGOs, regulators, investors and academics.
+In 2017, ING chose to update our materiality outcomes by holding external stakeholder dialogues in Belgium and Germany.
+The participants represented business and retail customers, NGOs, academics, shareholders, employees and regulators.
 They were asked to rate our material topics on importance and to choose one or two recommendations for ING to focus on, including emerging topics.
-This qualitative approach increases our understanding of our stakeholders’ priorities and concerns.

-- Internal interviews were conducted with 21 key stakeholders (senior management) within ING covering all the relevant departments.
+Interviews were conducted with 23 key senior managers from all relevant ING departments.
 Interviewees were asked to score all 18 material topics and express their opinion on the material and emerging topics.

 Representation of our global stakeholder universe

-The stakeholders that took part in the materiality dialogue in 2016 (retail customers, business clients, employees, NGOs, regulators, investors, academics) were chosen because they are impacted by - and have an impact on - our business the most.
-In 2016, due to the qualitative approach, the stakeholder dialogue comprised a limited number of stakeholders based in the Netherlands compared to the 2015 quantitative survey, which covered 1,500+ external respondents across five different countries.
+The stakeholders that took part in the materiality dialogue in 2017 (business and retail customers, NGOs, academics, shareholders, employees and regulators) were chosen because they are impacted by - and have an impact on - our business the most.
+Read more on our integrated approach to stakeholder engagement here.

-Integration in the content of our Integrated Report and stakeholder engagement approach
+Integration in the content of our Annual Report and stakeholder engagement approach